INTERDISCIPLINARY TAP DANCE ARTIST

 Video

-Screen Series: Ariel René Jackson at New Museum (New York, NY)
+September 2019, Screen Series: Ariel René Jackson, New Museum (New York, NY)

 The future is a constant wake. centers soil as a conduit for sustained engagement with previous generations.
 Developed as a collaboration between Ariel René Jackson and Michael J. Love, the video proposes a somatic way of forging connection with the past through touch and movement.